SchoolDude Crisis Manager

 Snow Day Procedure

-On days when it seems possible that schools may be closed due to inclement weather, including severe snow storms, please listen to or check with a local radio station, local media source, SchoolWay notifications or the school district website (sweetwater1.org) for an announcement regarding a Snow Day.
+On days when it seems possible that schools may be moved to online learning or closed due to inclement weather, including severe snow storms, please check ParentSquare notifications, listen to or check with a local radio stations, local social media sources, or the school district website (sweetwater1.org) for an announcement regarding a Snow Day.

 Sweetwater County School District #1 worked diligently throughout the summer on school safety.
 In June, the district collaborated with Homeland Security, Rock Springs Police Department, Rock Springs Fire Department, and the Sweetwater County Sheriff's Office participating in a school safety presentation by John-Michael Keyes of the "I Love U Guys" foundation.
 Following the presentation, Officer Meddler of the RSPD trained the leadership team which included central administration leaders as well as principals, directors, and coordinators on the Standard Response Protocol (SRP).